History of Taormina: Middle Ages

-After the fall of the Western Roman Empire, Taormina continued to rank as one of the more important towns of Sicily, and because of the strength of its position was one of the last places that was retained by the Eastern Roman (Byzantine) emperors; but it was taken by the Fatimids in 962 after a siege of 30 weeks.
+After the fall of the Western Roman Empire, and the Gothic Wars, Taormina found itself as part of Byzantine Empire.
+With the Muslim intrusion into Sicily, Taormina's importance grew as a Byzantine foothold.
+By the end of the 9th century, most of Sicily had fallen to the Emirate of Sicily, limiting Byzantine control to just Catania and Taormina.
+The devastation of Byzantine naval raids and the excessive cruelty of the Emir drove Messina to revolt unsuccessfully.
+The defeated rebels fled to Taormina, and drew the Emir into conquering Taormina and Catalania in 902, during which many Christian residents were enslaved.

+But in 911, the Christian population successfully drove the Muslim rulers from the city.
+For eight years, Muslims made attempts to retake the city without success, but in 919 a new emir made a truce, which lasted until 962 when Fatimids had stabilized their rule over the island.
+Taormina fell in siege of 30 weeks.
 Taormina was renamed "Al-Mu'izziyya" in honour of Caliph al-Mu'izz (reigned 953–75).

 Muslim rule of the town (see History of Islam in southern Italy) lasted until 1078, when it was captured by the Norman count Roger I of Sicily.
 At this time Taormina and the surrounding Val Demone were still predominately Greek speaking.

 After the fall of the Normans and of their German (imperial) heirs, the Hohenstaufen, Taormina followed the history of Sicily under the Angevins and then the Crown of Aragon.
 In 1410 King Martin II of Sicily was elected here by the Sicilian Parliament.
 Later Taormina was under Spanish suzerainty, receiving the status of "city" in the 17th century.

 In 1675 it was besieged by the French, who had occupied Messina.
 The troops sacked the town destroying the top part of the Middle Tower that divides Taormina between the ancient Greco-Roman section and the later medieval southern zone.